Ca' Foscari statute

-- The University uses the Ca’ Foscari’s Foundation accomplish an instrumental activity supporting its research and educational activities, with a particular focus on initiatives with an interdisciplinary and/or international scope.
+- The University avails itself of Ca’ Foscari University of Venice Foundation to carry out instrumental activities in support of research and teaching, with particular reference to initiatives with an interdisciplinary and/or international focus.

-- The University collaborates with other universities, promoting shared initiatives in the fields of research and education aimed at attaining excellent results in individual areas of activity through the establishment of Course Programmes, Professional Master’s or Inter-university Doctorates and through the promotion of, or membership in, Inter-university centres or other federating structures.
+- The University collaborates with other universities, promoting shared research and education initiatives aimed at attaining excellent results in individual areas of interest through the establishment of Course Programmes, Professional Master’s or Inter-university Doctorates and through the promotion of, or membership in, Inter-university centres or other federating structures.

-- The University’s administrative structures are organised in such a way as to ensure economy, expediency and compliance with the public interest of administrative actions, as well as the identification of skills and related responsibilities.
+- The University’s administrative structures are organised in such a way as to ensure economy, expediency and compliance with the public interest of administrative actions, as well as to always know who is responsible for what task.